 Board of Directors

-The Communities Connected for Kdis Board of Directors is a fiduciary governing board composed of local, state and national corporate representatives from our organization’s parent company, the Devereux National Network, as well as private individuals representing each of our four counties.
+The Communities Connected for Kids Board of Directors is a fiduciary governing board composed of private individuals representing each of the four counties we serve.

-Ms. Hensley is a longtime Port St. Lucie resident, who is currently serving her sixth term on the St. Lucie County School Board.
-She also serves on the Children’s Services Council of St. Lucie County as well as the boards of several other organizations, including the St. Lucie County League of Women Voters, New Horizons of the Treasure Coast and the HANDS Clinic.
+Ms. Hensley is a longtime Port St. Lucie resident who who served as an elected official on the St. Lucie County School Board until 2020.
+She also has served as Chair of the Children’s Services Council of St. Lucie County and has been a board member for several other organizations, including the St. Lucie County League of Women Voters, New Horizons of the Treasure Coast and the HANDS Clinic.
 She was an educator at Indian River Community College for nearly a decade and was an educator in Oregon and Iowa before moving to Florida in 1983.

 Ms. McCoy is the assistant superintendent for instructional services for the Okeechobee County Schools and a former board member for United for Families, the Lead Agency that preceded Communities Connected for Kids.
 She and her husband, Doug, adopted their four children from the local foster-care system and is very interested in helping to recruit new foster homes in Okeechobee County.

-Doris Plym is a strong advocate for abused and neglected children.
-Doris has worked for more than 20 years as a volunteer Guardian ad Litem representing the best interest of children going through Dependency in the Nineteenth Judicial Circuit.
-Doris works with community partners and mentors new Guardians (gals) until they are comfortable working a case on their own.
-Doris has also been on the Board of Directors of Guardians for New Futures (GFNF) for the last ten years working to support the unfunded needs of maltreated children while increasing community awareness and education to further protect children.
-Doris has been instrumental in providing support for Sanctuary 4 Kids, The Treasure Coast Child summit and the Holiday Gift Drive.
+Ms. Plym is a strong advocate for abused and neglected children.
+Doris has worked for more than 20 years as a volunteer Guardian ad Litem representing the best interest of children going through Dependency in the 19th Judicial Circuit.
+Doris works with community partners and mentors new Guardians (GALs).
+Doris has been on the Board of Directors of Guardians for New Futures (GFNF) and has been instrumental in providing support for Sanctuary 4 Kids, The Treasure Coast Child summit and the Holiday Gift Drive.

-Mr. Simon is an attorney with Rosenthal, Levy and Simon, and he brings extensive knowledge of the court system and insurance issues and is personally familiar with the foster-care system.
-He has served on several Boards including the Treasure Coast Food Bank, CASTLE and United for Families – the organization that oversaw the local child-welfare system prior to Communities Connected for Kids.
+Mr. Simon is an attorney with Rosenthal, Levy, Simon & Sosa Injury Law Firm.
+He law practice has been apart of the St. Lucie County for over 17 years.
+Steve brings extensive knowledge of the court system and insurance issues and is personally familiar with the foster-care system.
+He has served on several Boards and is routed in the community.